-Swiss Federal Law on Acquisition of Real Estate by Persons Resident Abroad<//a> (the Lex Koller)
+The Swiss Federal Act on the Acquisition of Immovable Property in Switzerland by Foreign Non-Residents (the Lex Koller)

 The competent cantonal authority must review an acquisition before closing; an acquisition without the required authorisation becomes null and void.
 Further, actions to reinstate and enforce the legal status, or actions aiming at the dissolution of a legal entity, may be brought by authorities against the parties of the acquisition.
 In addition, financial penalties and imprisonment may be imposed.